-It began as a wedding.
 Oktoberfest started in 1810 in the city of Munich to celebrate the wedding between King Ludwig I and Princess Therese.
 For the celebration, the city erected tents in the fields in front of the city gates and held feasts in the couple’s honor.
 To close the festivities, horse races were held, and these races were so popular that the city decided to conduct them every year.
 The next year, when the horse races were to be planned, the citizens began to demand all of the other merriment that went along with those races from the previous year—and thus began the tradition of Oktoberfest.

 The centuries-old Bavarian festival is the largest Volksfest (People’s Fair) in the world, with roughly 6.5 million visitors each year.
 Although it attracts fans from around the world, Oktoberfest remains a German event with three out of four celebrants being Bavarian.
 Every year, visitors stream into the 4.5 million square-foot Oktoberfest fairgrounds in Munich for 16 days in late September and early October.

 Honoring Germany’s rich wine history, the Kuffler’s Weinzelt in Munich features more than 15 German wines.
-In the past, German wines had a less-than-stellar reputation because, when the fickle German climate didn’t cooperate, the grapes were unable to fully ripen on the vines.
+In the past, German wines had a less-than-stellar reputation.
+When the fickle German climate didn’t cooperate, the grapes were unable to fully ripen on the vines.
 To counter the searing acidity of unripe grapes, German winemakers used to add a lot of sugar.
 Now, through advancements in grape growing techniques and winemaking, Germany makes remarkable wines, regardless of what Mother Nature has dealt.
-Finely crafted Grauburguner (Pinot gris) and Rieslings are the most popular, but lesser-known Müller-Thurgau and Dornfelder are fruity, floral, crisp and delicious.
+Finely crafted Grauburguner (Pinot gris) and Rieslings are the most popular.
+Lesser-known Müller-Thurgau and Dornfelder are fruity, floral, crisp and delicious.

 By Georgene Mortimer, Island Winery